-The COVID-19 outbreak changed life at work for millions of people overnight.
-Many have had to quickly adjust habits to stay productive and collaborative while working from home and for some, budgets have been frozen or reduced.
-The question is, how will you continue to support your people through uncertain times?
+In 2020, COVID-19 changed life at work for millions of people overnight.
+Many quickly had to adjust habits to stay productive and collaborative while working from home and for some, budgets were frozen or reduced.
+The question was raised, how will you continue to support your people through uncertain times?

 Many companies pride themselves on how well they support their employees with a generous professional development budget—and they should, as the Association for Talent Development (ATD) found that companies that offer comprehensive training programs have a 218% higher income per employee than companies that don’t.
 They also have a 24% higher profit margin than those who spend less on training.